 This course intends to expose the student to the basic principles in Microeconomic Theory and illustrate with applications.
+It covers the decision-making behaviour of consumers and producers, and the functioning of markets.

 - a.
 Problem of scarcity and choice: scarcity, choice and opportunity cost; production possibility frontier; economic systems. - b.
 Demand and supply: law of demand, determinants of demand, shifts of demand versus movements along a demand curve, market demand, law of supply, determinants of supply, shifts of supply versus movements along a supply curve, market supply, market equilibrium. - c.
 Applications of demand and supply: price rationing, price floors, consumer surplus, producer surplus. - d.
-Elasticity: price elasticity of demand, calculating elasticity, determinants of price elasticity, other elasticities.
+Elasticity: price elasticity of demand, calculating elasticity- percentage formula, the midpoint formula, elasticity along a straight line demand curve, elasticity and total revenue determinants of price elasticity, other elasticities.